 Arrange to arrive at the Casa in Boca de Tomatlan after 2pm, (rooms are ready by 3pm), on the Saturday – the day your workshop vacation begins.
 It is easy to grab a taxi at the Puerto Vallarta airport.
 When you exit the customs area into the main terminal (past the room with the people hawking time shares, etc, to where people are waiting for arrivals), There are to your left stalls behind glass. – These are the Official Regulated Taxi Stands, there you can purchase a “ticket”.
 Taxis from the airport are approximately $40. – $50 and simple to arrange.
 Tell them you want to go to “La Playa, (the Beach) at Boca de Tomatlan”.
 When you get to the entrance of the Boca, the taxi will take you down the hill to the”Playa”, (the beach).
 At the bottom of the hill you will see a small table with a colorful Casa de los Artistas sign, and our intern, (or possibly Bob will be there with his easel doing a plein air painting).
 They will direct you to your room and make sure your luggage gets there as well, (you are encouraged to tip the young men working hard to get your luggage to your room!).

-Prices for the taxis fluctuate slightly through the year, but it is a “fixed rate” and should be about 500pesos, (if you smile and are pleasant and offer them $40.
-U.S. ,they will likely take it).
-If it is a large group of 4 to 10 people with luggage, you will need a van and that cost is about 1000 to 1200 pesos.
+Prices for the taxis fluctuate slightly through the year, but it is a “fixed rate” and should be about 700pesos.
+If it is a large group of 4 to 10 people with luggage, you will need a van and that cost is about 900 to 1200 pesos.

-Drop offs at the Puerto Vallarta Airport from the Casa (the day the workshop ends), leave the Casa @ 10am and 1pm.
-If you wish to depart before or after our shuttle departures you must pay for your own transportation and we can help arrange that for you.
-It is approximately $25.- $35. back to the Airport.
+We arrange for a pick up and drop offs at the Puerto Vallarta Airport from the Casa (the day the workshop ends), they leave the Casa @ 10am and 1pm and cost about 500 pesos, ($25. – $30.) you would typically split this with 1 or 2 persons per taxi.
+If you wish to depart before or after our arranged shuttle departures you must let us know and we can help arrange that for you.
+It is again, approximately $25.- $30. back to the Airport.

 What does the basic schedule of the Art Workshop Week or Day look like and How are meals arranged?